-Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+Management has determined that the effects of the uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.

 DISAGREEMENTS WITH MANAGEMENT

 For purposes of this letter, professional standards define a disagreement with management as a matter, whether or not resolved to our satisfaction, concerning a financial accounting, reporting, or auditing matter that could be significant to the financial statements or the auditor's report.
 We are pleased to report that no such disagreements arose during the course of our audit.